forestryio/forestry.io/hugo/content/_index.md

       alt: Hugo
     - permalink: img/logos/jekyll.svg
       alt: Jekyll
+    - permalink: "/uploads/2018/08/vuepress-1.png"
+      alt: Vuepress
 features:
 - headline: Your site, your workflow
   textline: |
-    Write front-end code with Jekyll or Hugo and push to your Git repo.
+    Write front-end code with Jekyll, Hugo or Vuepress and push to your Git repo.
 Forestry will pull in your commits and update the CMS.

     Invite your team to create content in a rich UI.
 Their updates get committed back without merge conflicts.
   visual: